10 easy tips to promote your fashion blog and get more followers

 Some of you requested tips on how to promote your blog effectively after reading my blogger self-promotion posts, so I put together this list.
 It was written with fashion bloggers in mind, but most of these tips actually apply to any kind of blog.
 I hope you find it useful. :) If there's anything you're still curious about, let me know in the comments!

-1. Make a Facebook page for your blog and post your updates there.
+and post your updates there.
 Be sure the link to your Facebook page is visible on every page of your blog so that your readers can find it easily (for example, put it in the sidebar).
 When someone likes your page, it often shows up on their Facebook friends' homepages (News Feed).
 This way you also reach those who haven't visited your blog yet.
 If they like what they see when they check out your page and blog, chances are they'll come back and become your regular readers.

-2. Make a Twitter profile and post links to your updates, but don't do only that.
+and post links to your updates, but don't do only that.
 If you use Twitter just for linking to your blog, you won't get many followers because that's boring.
 The point of Twitter is interaction with others.
 Be personal.
 Retweet other bloggers' posts that you like.
 Don't be afraid to talk to people!
 We're all nice.

 You don't have to tweet only about the things directly related to your blog.
 Tweet about the things that are you.
 If you're interesting, people will be inclined to read what you have to say on your blog.